You shall know the truth and the truth shall set you free

 Concerning the proliferation of evil in these last days, Jesus prophesied clearly, "When the Son of Man returns, it will be like it was in [Lot and] Noah's day" (Mt.
 24:37.)
 Lu.
 18:8, "[because of all the countless false teachings and lukewarm acceptance of sin,] when the Son of Man returns, will He find [true] faith on earth?"
 In fact, we need nothing more in life and in the whole world, than the truth of Go’s entire Word, Who is Jesus Christ, God Himself.
 Of course, teachers from the Promise Keepers Movement, such as Angus Buchan, etc., sing the same deceptive song as ministers from traditional churches, but in a different way.

 Rodney Howard Brown actually states, "Not everything God does in the Bible."
-And to lure people away from God's truth, they teach, "Don't read the Bible, BE the Bible."
+To lure people away from God's truth, this entire church teaches, "Don't read the Bible, BE the Bible."
 However, the truth of all this is that God is the Creator of His entire universe, and He is not bound to human time or false philosophies.
 The Word which He gave to be our light, can never make US into the light, (although they also say they are christs and gods,) We were called to shine God's light as temples of the indwelling Holy Spirit.
 Being in Christ does not make “us” christs and gods; true believers wonderfully have the God of all gods IN them.
 Therefore, we can never BE the Word, as the Word is Jesus Christ Himself, and only in Him, every word is true while they are all liars.

-We should not believe and do what is not in God's Word; we should believe and do everything the is true in the full context of God’s Word.
-The deceptions they are teaching seem to have no end.
-And all this happens because Christians do not want to take responsibility for their own spiritual lives, and study the Bible for themselves to see if what they are hearing and receiving, is really from God.
 There is no such thing as a 'little' lie and a 'big' lie, because all lies stem directly from the father of all liars.
 The following commandments of Jesus in Lu.
-11:9, to ask, seek, knock [throughout our whole lives here on earth] to receive from God are VERBS.
+11:9, to ask, seek, knock [throughout our whole lives here on earth] to receive from God are Verbs.
 This means, these are words that show action needs to take place; we have to DO something to achieve or to get something.
-And Jesus underwrote these commandments with the following promises, "For everyone who asks, receives.
+And Jesus underwrote these commandments with the following promise, "For everyone who asks, receives.
 He who seeks, finds.
 And to him who knocks, it will be opened."

 Interpreting the Bible or Forcing the Bible to speak?